Understanding the laws and regulations of transporting upland game birds after hunting.

 Those “Other” Upland Birds

-Some upland birds, such as snipe and woodcock, fall into the realm of migratory game birds.
+Some upland birds, such as snipe and American woodcock, fall into the realm of migratory game birds.
 Besides waterfowl (ducks, geese, swans, and brant), the list includes doves and pigeons, and rails.
 These long-billed, alien looking birds fall under Federal Migratory Bird Regulations.
 It requires that persons hunting migratory game birds, except doves and band-tailed pigeons, that the head or one fully feathered wing remain attached to each bird while transported for proper species identification.

 Hunters should check local and federal hunting regulations when hunting migratory game birds as non-toxic shot may be required when hunting specific areas.